Margot Appleton: Career

 Appleton ran 4:09.30 to finish third for the University of Virginia in the 1500 metres at the 2023 NCAA Outdoor Championships in Austin, Texas.

 She stepped up in distances and placed fourth over 5000 metres at the 2024 NCAA Championships final in Eugene, Oregon running 15:24.24 in a race won by Parker Valby.
 In December 2024, she ran 8:46.23 for the 3000 metres, a personal best by eleven seconds, whilst running indoors in Boston, Massachusetts.

 She ran a personal best 4:05.68 for the 1500 metres at the Raleigh Relays in North Carolina in March 2025, finishing ahead of Kimberley May.
 The time moved her to fourth on the NCAA all-time list and broke the meet record by over three seconds, previously held by Shannon Flockhart.
 In May 2025, she won the Atlantic Coast Conference 1500m title for Virginia.
 The following month, she was runner-up to Sophie O'Sullivan over 1500 metres at the 2025 NCAA outdoor Championships.

 She ran a personal best 4:04.72 for the 1500 metres in the heats at the 2025 USA Outdoor Track and Field Championships prior to finishing tenth in the final.

+Appleton placed third over 3000 metres at the 2026 USA Indoor Track and Field Championships, finishing in 8:41.41.
+She competed in the 3000 metres at the 2026 World Athletics Indoor Championships in Toruń, Poland, in March 2026.
+On 4 July, Appleton placed fifth over two miles at the 2026 Prefontaine Classic.